 - Provide a copy of a high school or GED transcript or diploma.
 If a student is unable to provide a copy of a high school or GED transcript or diploma, a college transcript or diploma may be used in lieu of the high school or GED transcript or diploma.
-Complete the application for admission and return the application to the Office with a non-refundable \$50.00 registration fee. - Complete the Enrollment Form. - Settle first term account for tuition, fees, and books prior to the first day of class in the second term. - Students applying for financial aid must complete the FAFSA on-line and meet with the financial aid office prior to the first day of class to obtain the Award Letter. www.fafsa.ed.gov.
-The school's PIN number is 016861. - Students with an agency or employer paying for all or part of tuition must meet with the Student Account's Office to complete the necessary paperwork. - Students who are self-pay must arrange for payment prior to the first day of class. - Attend Orientation and submit signed Enrollment Form.
+Complete the application for admission and return the application to the Office with a non-refundable \$50.00 registration fee. - Complete the Enrollment Form. - Settle first term account for tuition, fees, and books prior to the first day of class in the second term. - Students applying for financial aid must complete the FAFSA on-line and meet with the financial aid office prior to the first day of class to obtain the Award Letter. www.studentaid.gov The school's PIN number is 016861. - Students with an agency or employer paying for all or part of tuition must meet with the Student Account's Office to complete the necessary paperwork. - Students who are self-pay must arrange for payment prior to the first day of class. - Attend Orientation and submit signed Enrollment Form.

-The school reserves the right to cancel any classes, change the hour of meeting, substitute instructors, and revise or add programs of study as conditions may demand.
+The Academy Commander and the Greene County Career Center reserves the right to cancel any classes, change the hour of meeting, substitute instructors, and revise or add programs of study as conditions may demand.
 If the situation warrants, classes will be consolidated.
 Classes without sufficient numbers of students may be rescheduled or cancelled.
-The school reserves the right to postpone the starting date of any class by reason of insufficient enrollment.
+The Academy Commander and the Greene County Career Center reserves the right to postpone the starting date of any class by reason of insufficient enrollment.